-This document is a compilation of commonly-asked questions and corresponding answers related to the International J/70 Class Rules.
-These answers, statements, and clarifications are provided by the Technical Committee (see International Class Constitution, Section 9), which is charged with the control and enforcement of the Class Rules.
+This document is a compilation of commonly asked questions and corresponding answers related to the International J/70 Class Rules.
+These answers, statements, and clarifications are provided by the International Technical Committee (see International Class Constitution, Section 9), which is charged with the control and enforcement of the Class Rules.
+The FAQ represents the Technical Committee's official interpretation of the Class Rules.